withastro/adapters/.changeset/fresh-walls-bow.md

 This release removes the previous deprecated `wasmModuleImports` adapter option.
 It was replaced with the `cloudflareModules` option, which offers flexiblility and support for more filetypes.

 #### What should I do?

+If you observe any issues, please check current open issues or create a new one in the repository.

 ```diff
 // astro.config.mjs